MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-release-shipment-for-cross-docking.md

+---
+# required metadata

+title: Auto release shipment for cross docking
+description: This topic describes a cross docking strategy that allows automatical release of a demand order to the warehouse when production order supplying the demand quantity is reported as finished, so that the quantity is moved from the production output location directly to outbound location.
+author: omulvad
+manager: AnnBe
+ms.date: 9/24/2019
+ms.topic: article
+ms.prod:
+ms.service: dynamics-ax-applications
+ms.technology:

+# optional metadata

+ms.search.form: WHSCrossDockingTemplate
+# ROBOTS:
+audience: Application User
+# ms.devlang:
+ms.reviewer: josaw
+ms.search.scope: Core, Operations
+# ms.tgt_pltfrm:
+# ms.custom:
+# ms.assetid:
+ms.search.region: Global
+# ms.search.industry:
+ms.author: omulvad
+ms.search.validFrom: 2019-10-1
+ms.dyn365.ops.version: 10.0.6

+---

 # Auto release shipment for cross docking

 This topic describes a cross docking strategy that allows you to automatically release a demand order to the warehouse, and to move the quantity required for its fulfillment from the production output location directly to outbound location when production order supplying the demand quantity is reported as finished.

 Cross docking is a warehouse handling flow where quantity required to fulfil an outbound order is directed towards the order&#39;s outbound dock or staging area from the location of the inbound order (purchase, transfer or production) receipt.
-While the Advanced cross-docking feature [link to the article] supports all supply and demand orders, and requires the outbound demand to be released by the time cross-dock opportunity is identified, the Auto-release shipment feature:
+While the Advanced cross-docking feature supports all supply and demand orders, and requires the outbound demand to be released by the time cross-dock opportunity is identified, the Auto-release shipment feature:

 - supports only production order as supply, and sales and transfer orders as demand
 - does not require the demand order to have been released to warehouse prior to registration of the supply receipt, i.e. report as finished of production order, for the cross-docking work operation to commence